askonomm/askodev/data/posts/the-thing-about-php.md

 sort of affection I have towards it.
 And whether you like it or not, it runs most of the web, will probably continue to do so because of its easy deployment story, [cheap workforce](https://survey.stackoverflow.co/2023/#technology-top-paying-technologies) and plethora of available software like content management systems and e-commerce systems, both categories in which PHP dominates with WordPress and WooCommerce.

+So I guess the thing about PHP is that it's not as bad as people make it out to be, but it's also not as good as _I wished_ it would be.